 For the first thirty-seven minutes of One Cut of the Dead, Ueda’s horror-comedy premise feels inventive enough.
 We open on a single, uninterrupted thirty-seven-minute long take of a low-budget zombie movie being filmed at a Japanese water treatment plant.
 The director, Higurashi (Takayuki Hamatsu) is an abusive, manipulative auteur type, who shouts at his actors – played by Kazuaki Kamiya and Yuzuki Akiyama – before storming off in a huff.
 Before long, though, real zombies end up attacking the cast and crew, leaving the actors (and the surprisingly hell-for-leather makeup artist Nao (Syuhama Harumi)) to fend for themselves.

-Higurashi, in a darkly funny twist of fate, reacts with glee to the zombie apocalypse before him – he can get the real far he’s been craving from his actors!
-Blood spills, girls scream, and zombies moan and shuffle towards the camera; there are a few false starts, and more than a couple confusing decisions made by the characters, but there’s a homespun charm to the proceedings.
+In a darkly funny twist of fate, Higurashi reacts with glee to the zombie apocalypse before him – he can get the real fear he’s been craving from his actors!
+Blood spills, girls scream, and zombies moan and shuffle towards the camera; there are a few false starts and more than a couple of confusing decisions made by the characters, but there’s a homespun charm to the proceedings.